randomir/envie/docs/setup.rst

+.. _no-config:

 The unconfigured mode
 ^^^^^^^^^^^^^^^^^^^^^

-When you run Envie without explicitly configuration, it falls-back to the safe :ref:`defaults <default-config>`.
-Most notably, only ``find`` is used for environments discovery.
+When you run Envie without explicitly configuring it, a set of safe :ref:`defaults <default-config>` will be used.
+Most notably, only ``find`` method will be used for environments discovery.

+.. _minimum-config:

 A reasonable minimum
 ^^^^^^^^^^^^^^^^^^^^